unitaryfund/mitiq/docs/source/guide/pt-1-intro.md

 by applying a rotation around the X-axis (Rx gate) to each output of any 2-qubit gate.

-This noise model is well-suited to highlight the effect of Pauli Twirling, which is a technique that turns coherent noise into incoherent Pauli channels.
+This noise model is well-suited to highlight the effect of Pauli Twirling, which is a technique that transforms coherent noise into incoherent noise.
+The modified noise channel is described using Paulis.

 For the sake of this example, we define the noise level as the angle of the Rx rotation.